A new satellite brighter than any star could ruin the night sky

 And yes, having internet access everywhere is great.
 It’s a powerful educational and commercial tool that can benefit many in remote and poor areas.
 It can even help a country stop the unlawful invasion of another country.

 All of the above is true, but these points are part of a fallacious argument.
-The fact is that we can also spend the money to build the ground infrastructure of antennas to provide these same services, which can also be resilient.
+The fact is that we can also spend the money to build the ground infrastructure of antennas to provide these same services, which can also be more resilient than satellites.
 It just requires a bigger investment and the profits are not as scalable as private companies want.

 But we can do it without destroying something that has been with us for tens of thousands of years.